Donny-GUI/LinkedList/README.md

 ### __Help?__
 Below is a small breakdown of the class methods.
-If you are interested in data structures, first you might be a dork, and second you should check out Heaps, binary trees, deques, queues, facebook etc..
+If you are interested in data structures, , you should check out Heaps, binary trees, deques, queues etc..

 # ____.insertBefore()____